adwaykanhere/adwaykanhere.github.io/_posts/2025-06-01-farmplusstory.md

 The art and science of bovine reproduction timing is where fortunes are made and lost.
 Farmers must identify the precise 12-24 hour window when a cow is in estrus (heat) and ready for insemination.
 Miss this window, and you've lost a month—potentially thousands of dollars in delayed milk production.
 Get it right, and you've set in motion a carefully orchestrated biological and economic cycle that sustains the farm's profitability.

 This requires developing tools to identify when a cow is ready for insemination with unprecedented precision.
 We learned that a cow's internal heat—distinct from mere body temperature—serves as a reliable indicator for the ovulation cycle.
 As cows experience this internal heat surge, they exhibit specific behavioral patterns: increased vocalization (mooing), restless head movement, and heightened activity levels.
 These subtle signs, when properly detected and analyzed, become the farmer's early warning system for optimal breeding timing.
+As the tech lead, it was my job to design a system that would augment the farmer's system design.

 The technical challenges were formidable.
 Cows possess a layer of fur that makes photoplethysmography (infrared blood monitoring) sensing nearly impossible, since IR signals cannot bounce back effectively through fur.
 This limitation forced us to reconsider device placement entirely.
 While most existing dairy monitoring solutions employ collar-mounted devices, we had to pioneer an ear-mounted approach—a decision that would reshape our entire technical architecture and manufacturing strategy.